The State Examinations Commission

 The State Examinations Commission oversees the State examinations at second level in Ireland.
 These examinations are the Junior Certificate and the Leaving Certificate.
 It also organises certain trade and professional examinations.

-In 2003 the Commission was established by the Government to take over responsibility for the development, assessment, accreditation and certification of the State certificate examinations from the Department of Education and Science (now Skills).
+Since 2003, the Commission is responsible for the development, assessment, accreditation and certification of the State certificate examinations.
 It works in partnership with school authorities and education providers to run the examination and assessment system in a fair, accountable and accessible way.

 The Commission is responsible for the operation of all aspects of the established Leaving Certificate, Leaving Certificate Vocational Programme, Leaving Certificate Applied and Junior Certificate examinations including written, oral, aural and practical components and assessed course work in some subjects.
 This includes preparing examination papers and other examination material.
 The Commission is also responsible for deciding how State examinations are conducted and choosing suitable venues where they can be held.
 It has an archive of past examination papers available on its website.